Understanding Random Forest Algorithm With Examples

 Real-Life Analogy of Random Forest

 Let’s dive into a real-life analogy to understand this concept further.
-A student named X wants to choose a course after his 10+2, and he is confused about the choice of course based on his skill set.
+A student named X wants to choose a course after his 10+2, and he cant decide which course fit for his skill set.
 So he decides to consult various people like his cousins, teachers, parents, degree students, and working people.
 He asks them varied questions like why he should choose, job opportunities with that course, course fee, etc. Finally, after consulting various people about the course he decides to take the course suggested by most people.

 Working of Random Forest Algorithm